slatedocs/slate/JS_SDK.md

 `dnc_checked` is a boolean to autocheck the DNC checkbox. default value is `false`

+ `projects` is an array of Objects of the following signature `[{name: '', campaign_id: ''}]` pass this to show project dropdown in the form.

+ `selectedProject` is an object of following signature `{name: '', campaign_id: ''}` pass this to select one project by default

 Working example can be seen here. https://marketing.anarock.com/static/test.html

 `window.onLeadSuccess` && `window.onLeadFailure` are the two functions that are called on submission of lead.
 These are called with 2 arguments  `lead_id` && `data_submitted_in_anarock_database`